raza791/agent-identity-management/docs/examples/flight-tracker.md

 - ✅ Sends proactive alerts for flight updates
 - ✅ Automatically secured with AIM (1 line of code)
 - ✅ Complete audit trail of all API calls
-- ✅ Enterprise-grade security and compliance
+- ✅ production-ready security and compliance

 **Difficulty**: Intermediate
 **Time**: 10 minutes